Coffee has been a part of Italian culture since the 1500s, and true Italians have coffee flowing through their veins.

 Coffee in Italy tends to have a higher acidity, giving it a more distinctive flavor.
 It's also slightly thicker, so you can really taste the flavors of the coffee.

 What type of coffee is used in Italy?

-Italian coffee is generally made using Arabica beans which are smoother and slightly more acidic than Robusta beans.
+Coffee in Italy is generally made using Arabica beans.
+This type of coffee beans are smoother and slightly more acidic than Robusta beans.

-French coffee tends to be more intense than Italian coffee and is considered slightly stronger.
-Italian coffee has a bold flavor but is slightly more delicate and doesn’t taste as strong in comparison.
+French coffee tends to be stronger than coffee in Italy.
+An Italian coffee drink will generally have a bold flavor but will be slightly more delicate and doesn’t taste as strong in comparison.